 By default, not all male employees are granted Paternity Leave in Talenox.

 In the system, it is based on eligibility in accordance with the following requirements:

 Add the child's details in the Next-of-Kin section of the Employee Profile.

-Update the employee's Marital Status.
+Update the employee's Marital Status and Spouse's details.

 Lastly, do check the Paternity Leave settings (under Leave > Leave Settings > Leave Type) to ensure that your employees will be eligible to apply.

 If you need a further step-by-step guide with screenshots for Step 1, you can head over to the link here on how to add Next-of-Kin in Talenox: https://help.talenox.com/en/articles/5695879-how-to-add-next-of-kin-data-in-talenox

 Note to Existing Talenox Users